KenKundert/assimilate/doc/index.rst

 Status
 ------

-The <overdue> command can be run in a cron script on either the client or the server machine.
+The :ref:`overdue <overdue>` command can be run in a cron script on either the client or the server machine.
 It notifies you if your back-ups have not completed successfully in a specified period of time.
 In addition, *Assimilate* can be configured to update monitoring services such as HealthChecks.io_ with the status of the backups.

 Borg